harcourts.net Listed by safepay Ransomware Group

 On June 17, 2026, real estate company Harcourts.net appeared on the leak site of the safepay ransomware group.
 The attackers claim to have exfiltrated internal files during a ransomware incident.
 Harcourts, founded in 1888 in Wellington, New Zealand, operates a global network of real estate offices, meaning customer records, contracts, employee details, and financial documents may now be in the hands of criminals.

 Public reporting indicates the safepay group posted details of the Harcourts breach on their dark web leak site.
-The listing confirms that internal files were taken.
+The listing states that internal files were taken.
 No exact victim count has been released, and the precise volume or sensitivity of the stolen data remains unclear from available information.
 The incident follows the typical ransomware pattern of encryption followed by data exfiltration and extortion threats.

 June 17, 2026 marks the public disclosure date on the safepay leak site.
 Harcourts has not yet issued a detailed public statement on the scope of exposed customer or employee information.